dmacvicar/terraform-provider-libvirt/contrib/README.md

 With this Dockerfile built, you now need to swap the `FROM hashicorp/terraform:$TERRAFORM_VERSION AS terraform` with your images name and tag.

-**Note**: Even if you get the terraform binary built for your respective architecture, you might need to built other providers you utilize in your terraform files.
+**Note**: Even if you get the terraform binary built for your respective architecture, you might need to build other providers you utilize in your terraform files.
 As the default providers are not built for unsupported architectures.

 ### Tips and Tricks